TotallyNewGuy/TotallyNewGuy-TotallyNewGuy.github.io/content/authors/admin/_index.md

 Currently, I am serving as a research assistant at MIT Transit Lab, where I am working on utilizing machine learning to optimize bus dispatching.
 Recently, I am working on my capstone research, introducing a novel approach that enables accurate and efficient identification of trajectory outliers using Large Language Model.

-My research interests are Spatio-Temporal Data Mining, Intelligent Transportation System, Smart City, Deep Learning, IoT Network and cloud computing.
+My research interests are Spatio-Temporal Data Mining, Intelligent Transportation System, Smart City, Deep Learning, IoT Network and Cloud Computing.